 cache() is a React Server Component primitive that deduplicates calls within a single render pass.

-Both the layout and the page can call getOptimizationData() and only one HTTP request to the
+Both the layout and the page can call getOptimizationData() and only one default-on HTTP request

 import { sdk } from '@/lib/optimization-server'